microsoft/USBuildingFootprints/README.md

 Yes.
 We are working through the internal prcoess to open source the segmentation and polyonization algorithms.

 #### Will there be more data coming for other geographies?
-Maybe
+Maybe.

 #### Why are the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.

 #### Should we import the data in to OpenStreetMap?
 Maybe.
 Never blindly import data in to OSM without first checking the local quality.
-While the metrics show that this data meets or exeeds the quality of hand drawn building footprints, the data does vary in quality from place to place, between rural and urban and so on.
-Inspect quality locally and discuss an import plan with the local community.
+While the metrics show that this data meets or exeeds the quality of hand drawn building footprints, the data does vary in quality from place to place, between rural and urban, mountains and plains, and so on.
+Inspect quality locally and discuss an import plan with the community.
 Always follow the [OSM import community guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines).